GoogleChrome/web.dev/src/site/content/en/blog/disable-mouse-acceleration/index.md

 Accelerated movement is an ergonomic feature when using a mouse or trackpad to move the pointer on screen.
 It allows precise movement by moving slowly while also allowing the pointer to cross the entire screen with a quick short motion.
-Specifically, for the same physical distance that you move the mouse the pointer on screen travels further if the distance was traveled faster.
+Specifically, for the same physical distance that you move the mouse, the pointer on screen travels further if the distance was traveled faster.

 Operating systems enable mouse acceleration by default.
 For some [first-party perspective] games, commonly first party shooters (FPS), raw mouse input data is